robincornett/display-featured-image-genesis/README.md

 * `display_featured_image_genesis_skipped_posttypes`: select post type(s) which will not have the featured image effect applied
 * `display_featured_image_genesis_use_default`: force post type(s) to use your sitewide default image (set on the main plugin settings page) for the featured image effect, regardless of what is set as the individual post's featured image
+* `displayfeaturedimagegenesis_use_post_type_image`: force post type(s) to use the image assigned (if one is set) as the custom post type featured image, regardless of what is set as the individual post's featured image
-* `display_featured_image_genesis_use_taxonomy`: force post type(s) to use a taxonomy term's image for the featured image effect, regardless of what is set as the individual post's featured image
+* `display_featured_image_genesis_use_taxonomy`: force post type(s) to use a taxonomy term's image (if one is set) for the featured image effect, regardless of what is set as the individual post's featured image
 * `display_featured_image_genesis_use_large_image`: force post type(s) to output the featured image as a large image above the post content, and to not use the backstretch effect at all
 * `display_featured_image_genesis_omit_excerpt`: force post type(s) to not move the excerpt to overlay the featured image, even if the "Move Excerpts/Archive Descriptions" setting is selected